Chart Color Schemes

 Nollamara - Westminster hosts a young demographic, positioning it in the bottom quartile nationwide

-Nollamara - Westminster's median age is 34 years, which is lower than Greater Perth's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Perth, Nollamara - Westminster has a higher proportion of residents aged 25-34 (21.6%) but fewer residents aged 55-64 (8.5%).
+Nollamara - Westminster's median age is 34 years, which is lower than Greater Perth's average of 37 years and Australia's national median age of 38 years.
+Compared to Greater Perth, Nollamara - Westminster has a higher proportion of residents aged 25-34 (21.6%), but fewer residents aged 55-64 (8.5%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 65 to 74 has increased from 6.4% to 7.3%, while the proportion of residents aged 25 to 34 has decreased from 22.9% to 21.6%.
-Population forecasts for 2041 suggest substantial demographic changes in Nollamara - Westminster, with the strongest projected growth occurring among the 45-54 age group (37%), adding 834 residents to reach a total of 3,094.
+Between the 2021 Census and the present, the proportion of residents aged 65-74 has increased from 6.4% to 7.3%, while the proportion of those aged 25-34 has decreased from 22.9% to 21.6%.
+By 2041, population forecasts indicate substantial demographic changes for Nollamara - Westminster, with the strongest projected growth in the 45-54 age group (37%), adding 834 residents to reach a total of 3,094.
 Conversely, population declines are projected for the 5-14 and 0-4 age cohorts.